Ensure Giotto Suite is installed.

 show_polygon = TRUE,

-polygon_feat_type = 'cell',
+polygon_feat_type = "cell",

-polygon_color = 'white',
+polygon_color = "white",

 polygon_line_size = 0.1,

-polygon_fill = 'total_expr',
+polygon_fill = "total_expr",

-polygon_fill_as_factor = F)
+polygon_fill_as_factor = FALSE

 # show cells and color them according to total expression